 Legend of Brahma Temple

 As per Padma Puran, Brahma was trying to kill the Asura Vajranabh with his lotus stem.
-In the process, the lotus fell into three places, and this led to the formation of three lakes of this town.
+In the process, the lotus fell into three places, and this led to the formation of three lakes in this town.

 Brahma then decided to do the Yagna at the biggest of these lakes.
 He created 4 hills in four directions around this lake to protect it from the Asuras.
 You can see these hills when you visit any of the 3 Devi temples that are located on top of the three hills.